Investigation 01

 Final assessment with action items

 Prompts were written section-by-section against the canonical audit structure.
-The LLM receives structured extracted data and produces structured JSON output — not free-form prose.
-This made outputs parseable, consistent, and easier to debug when something went wrong.
+The LLM receives structured extracted data and returns structured JSON — not paragraphs of recommendations.
+This made outputs parseable, consistent across runs, and easier to debug when something went wrong.
+Over time, the prompt evolved from an initial draft into a tighter specification, making the system feel more like a defined contract than a flexible experiment.

-Reports render as HTML in-app and generate downloadable PDFs via Puppeteer.
-SendGrid handles email delivery with a summary of key findings and links to the full report.
-The product was designed from the start so that output would be client-usable and presentation-ready — not just a raw data dump.
+Reports render as HTML in-app and generate downloadable branded PDFs.
+Email delivery includes a summary of key findings with links to the full report.
+The product was designed from the start so the output could go directly to a client — without manual cleanup or reformatting.

 5. Key Decisions & Tradeoffs